social-protocols/quality-news/README.md

 ### The Solution

-Quality News aims to solve this problem with a new metric: `upvoteRate`. `upvoteRate` quantifies how much more or less likely users are to upvote a story compared to the average story, and should thus be roughly the same regardless of:
+Quality News aims to solve this problem with a new metric: `upvoteRate`. `upvoteRate` quantifies how much more or less likely users are to upvote a story compared to the average story regardless of:

 - the time/day of week a story was submitted
 - overall amount of traffic to the site
-- whether the story gets caught in a positive rank-upvote feedback loop (see Introduction below)
+- whether the story gets caught in a positive rank-upvote feedback loop

 We believe that if the HN Ranking Formula were based on upvote rate instead of upvotes, the stories on the front page might better reflect the intent of the community.
 This metric obviously can't do anything about overlooked stories on the new-page.
 For those, we simply don't have enough data.
 We plan to approach this problem in the future.